mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

    var %newList = $addtok(<list>, <token>, <code_point>)
    var %newList = $instok(<list>, <token>, <Nth_pos>, <code_point>)

-The major difference between $instok and $addtok is that $addtok will not append a token that is already found in the string while $instok will. is the position of where the token should be placed.
+The major difference between $instok and $addtok is that $addtok will not append a token that is already found in the string while $instok will. \<Nth_pos\> is the position of where the token should be placed.
 For example 5 will be the 5th element.
-A negative number can be used as well to indicate the Nth token from the end instead of the begging.
+A negative number can be used as well to indicate the Nth token from the end instead of the begin.
 For example -1 is the 2nd to last element, or the 1 element before the last element.

 .. code:: text